ayoayco/blog/_posts/2021-11-08-weekly-review-13.md

 First, we own the responsibility.
 We are accountable to ourselves.
 No other person is to blame.

 Then, we can find others.
-May not as crucial as the first, but we will benefit in finding other people who also owns the responsibility for their growth.
+May not be as crucial as the first, but we will benefit in finding other people who also owns their responsibility for their growth.

 There's a quote attributed to one Jim Rohn I keep remembering:

 > You are the average of the five people you spend the most time with.”

-If so, then inevitably your pursuit of growth, taking responsibility, will benefit those around you.
-And connecting to like-minded others will further nurture your growth.
+If so then two things happen: first, inevitably your pursuit of growth and taking responsibility will benefit those around you.

+Then connecting to like-minded others will further nurture your growth.

 With this, we begin to have a cycle of Accountability... and in a way we become a mentor to ourselves and to others.